Human behavioral ecology

 Human behavioral ecology (HBE) or human evolutionary ecology applies the principles of evolutionary theory and optimization to the study of human behavioral and cultural diversity.
 HBE examines the adaptive design of traits, behaviors, and life histories of humans in an ecological context.
 One aim of modern human behavioral ecology is to determine how ecological and social factors influence and shape behavioral flexibility within and between human populations.
 Among other things, HBE attempts to explain variation in human behavior as adaptive solutions to the competing life-history demands of growth, development, reproduction, parental care, and mate acquisition.
 HBE overlaps with evolutionary psychology, human or cultural ecology, and decision theory.
 It is most prominent in disciplines such as anthropology and psychology where human evolution is considered relevant for a holistic understanding of human behavior.

+An example of a functional response curve, commonly used in studies of human behavioral ecology.
+Here, trait variants (such as hunting method) are denoted as "Types", and their success rates are plotted as a function of prey density.
+Adapted from Staddon.

 Evolutionary theory

 Human behavioral ecology rests upon a foundation of evolutionary theory.
 This includes aspects of both general evolutionary theory and established middle-level evolutionary theories, as well.
 Aspects of general evolutionary theory include: